Get insider access

 LG 27GR93U-B

-The LG 27GR93U-B and the Gigabyte M27U are both excellent 4k gaming monitors.
+The LG 27GR93U-B and the Gigabyte M27U are both 4k gaming monitors.
 They have many similar features, especially for gaming, but the LG supports higher HDMI bandwidth, so it doesn't need to use compression for demanding signals like on the Gigabyte.
 That said, the Gigabyte has a few extra features for productivity, like a USB-C port and KVM switch, making it the better choice for multitasking with different devices.

 LG 27GP950-B

-The LG 27GP950-B and the Gigabyte M27U are both excellent 4k, 27-inch gaming monitors.
-They offer similar performance overall, but the LG has a better HDR color volume, and it gets brighter in HDR for a slightly improved HDR experience.
+The LG 27GP950-B and the Gigabyte M27U are both 4k, 27-inch gaming monitors.
+They offer similar performance overall, but the LG has a better HDR color volume and gets brighter in HDR for a slightly improved HDR experience.
 The LG also supports the full 48 Gbps bandwidth of HDMI 2.1, so your graphics card doesn't need to use compression.
 However, the Gigabyte has extra productivity features like a KVM switch and USB-C port.

 ASUS ROG Swift PG27UQR